Brandi Carlile: 2004–2006: Career beginnings and debut

 Carlile began her career performing in Seattle music clubs with twin brothers Phil and Tim Hanseroth.
-In the beginning, Columbia Records signed Carlile in 2004 on the strength of songs she had been recording periodically at home.
+In the beginning, Columbia Records signed Carlile in 2004 on the strength of songs she had been recording at home.
 Released in 2005, Carlile showcased those early songs along with newly recorded tracks in the self-titled album Brandi Carlile.
 The 2006 re-release by Columbia Records included re-recordings of "Throw It All Away" and "What Can I Say".

 The album earned enthusiastic reviews; she was featured on Rolling Stones "10 Artists to Watch in 2005" list, and other "artist to watch" lists by Interview and Paste.
-In his review of the album, Stephen Thomas Erlewine wrote, "The accolades, combined with cover artwork that captures her at her cutest – as if she were a cousin of Rachael Leigh Cook – might make some listeners suspicious of Carlile, since the cumulative effect makes her seem like a pretty, prepackaged creation."
+In a review of the album, Stephen Thomas Erlewine wrote, "The accolades, combined with cover artwork that captures her at her cutest – as if she were a cousin of Rachael Leigh Cook – might make some listeners suspicious of Carlile, since the cumulative effect makes her seem like a pretty, prepackaged creation."
 He further wrote, "her music is ... rich, warm, and seductive, familiar in its form and sound, yet sounding fresh, even original, particularly in how her folky singer/songwriter foundation blends with her art-pop inclinations."
 The album peaked at No. 80 on the Billboard 200 and reached No. 1 on the US Folk Albums chart.

-Shortly after the release of the album, she left her home in Seattle and set out with the Hanseroth brothers, as she had worked with them on her earliest recordings and independent regional tours.
+Shortly after the release of the album, she left her home in Seattle and set out to tour with the Hanseroth brothers.
+She had worked with them on her earliest recordings and independent regional tours.
 The tightly knit trio, which forms the core of her band today, spent the better part of two years on the road honing the songs that would later become part of her album The Story.

 By the end of 2006, Carlile had embarked on several headlining tours and supported a variety of artists, including Ray LaMontagne, the Fray, Chris Isaak, Tori Amos, and Shawn Colvin.